Testing and Publishing

 - All specified test users (device IDs, user IDs, or cohorts) are eligible to see the guide or survey.

-- Limits are automatically ignored to make testing easier.
+- Amplitude ignores limits to make testing easier.

 - The guide or survey remains hidden from your production users.